 Read more about the Suzuki RV90 on Suzukicycles.org.

 Though the RV line did not last that long in the US, it remained popular with young people in Japan and was sold until 1981.
 It was joined by RV50, and RV125 models, all know as VanVan in Japan, which represents the sound of the motor revving as well as meaning more and more.
 In 2002 new VanVan bikes were introduced in 125 and 200 sizes with more conventional style, but still with oversized balloon tires.
-In 2016, Suzuki USA surprised everyone by offering the Suzuki RV200 VanVan in North America, and though the motor has grown, so has the fun.
+In 2016, Suzuki USA surprised everyone by offering the Suzuki RV200 VanVan in North America.

-Clymer Girl and the crew didn’t have to go far to attend the HoAME show and rally, as it was just up the road at the Kansas City Airline History Museum at the Downtown Airport in Kansas City, MO.
-The show was packed with classic vintage and antique motorcycles including European, Japanese, and American makes, all on display.
-All the big manufacturers were represented, as well as some rarer brands like Vincent, BSA, Norton, Brough Superior, Indian, Cushman, Laverda, Puch, Matchless, Zundapp, AJS and more.
-There were 100% perfect restorations, well-worn bikes that were ridden in, fancy full-on customs, cafe racers, choppers, bobbers, dirt bikes, road racers… any type or style of motorcycle you could image.
-Also on display were vintage and antique passenger airplanes like a Douglas DC-3 and a Martin 404.
-Right outside the hangar was a 1958 Lockheed Super Constellation.
+Clymer Girl and the crew didn’t have to go far to attend the HoAME show and rally, as it was just up the road at the Kansas City Airline History Museum in the Downtown Airport.
+The show was packed with classic vintage and antique motorcycles representing the best of British, German, Japanese, Italian, and American manufacturers.
+Some of the brands on display were Honda, Yamaha, Suzuki, BMW, Harley-Davidson, Triumph, BSA, Norton, Indian, Cushman, Vespa, Laverda, Lambretta, Ducati, Matchless, Zundapp, Moto Guzzi, and more.
+There was everything from 100% perfect restorations, to well worn bikes daily riders, to full-on customized cafe racers, choppers, bobbers, dirt bikes, road racers – any type or style of motorcycle you could image.
+As part of the museum’s permanent exhibits, there were also vintage propeller driven passenger planes, including a Douglas DC-3, a Martin 404, and, the pride of their collection, a 1958 Lockheed Super Constellation.